bird-house/pyramid-phoenix/docs/source/user_guide.rst

 If you have a valid ESGF OpenID you can update your X509 credentials.
 This is a X509 proxy certificate which is used to access ESGF data.
 To update press the button ``Update Credentials`` and enter your OpenID password in the dialog.

 .. image:: _images/update_creds.png

+For security reasons the X509 proxy certificate is time limited.
+But don't worry; Phoenix will remind you to update if necessary.

 Settings (admins only)
 ----------------------